Shortridge High School: The Shortridge Daily Echo

 Front page of The Daily Echo from February 13, 1902.

 In 1898, the school established a daily newspaper, The Shortridge Daily Echo.
 It was the first daily high school newspaper in the United States.
 It continued its daily status until the 1970s, when it was converted to a weekly publication.
 Kurt Vonnegut and Don Mellett are two notable alumni who served as editors of the Echo.

 The paper won many awards over the years.
 In 1981, its final year of its initial run, a much-abbreviated Echo still won the second place overall award from the Columbia University Scholastic Press Association.
 The Shortridge Weekly Echo ceased publication with the school's closure in 1981.
 When Shortridge was reopened as a high school in 2009, students brought back the Echo as well and has been published as either a daily or weekly.

 Sports

 In a state where basketball is king, Shortridge High had its moment in the sun in the 1967–68 season.
 The Blue Devils ran up a 17–4 record, reaching the final game of the Indiana state championship, only to lose by eight points; they finished the season at 25–5 (.833).
 However, over the years Shortridge High won state championships in golf (five titles, three times runners-up), wrestling (twice), track and field (twice, and runners-up twice), and cross country (twice, and runners-up twice).

-Late in the 1970s the Blue Devils began to emerge as baseball power in the city.
-The Blue Devils reached the sectional finals in 1979, despite fielding a team of mostly sophomores.
-Notably Eric Johnson, a sophomore transfer from southern California, set a school record in 1979 by posting 12 runs batted in, in a single game against Arsenal Technical High School.